 Hike Distance: A few hundred feet from the parking lot.

 Widow’s Creek Falls is the most beautiful of waterfalls in North Carolina’s Stone Mountain State Park near Elkin.
-Between the other named waterfalls in the Park, it was a tough debate, but Widow’s Creek wins out!
+Among the other named waterfalls in the Park, it was a tough debate, but Widow’s Creek wins out!

 With a pool, cascades, and plenty of space around it, the falls get pretty busy in the summer for sliding and picnicking.
 It’s also just a short walk away from the parking lot, making this a convenient stop.